koroshiya/zetsubou-games-src/content/post/wolf-tails.md

 image = "images/wt/logo.jpg"

 info = [
-        "Wolf Tails is a Visual Novel developed by RazzArt Studios."
+        "Wolf Tails is a Visual Novel developed by RazzArt Studios.", "It was released on the 4th of May, 2018."
 ]

 story = [